ped-dyn-emp/PeTrack/docs/source/recognition/machine-learning.md

 :::

 After selecting machine learning as your preferred method for recognition, you have to choose which pretrained model your model is based on.
-Currently supported are YOLOv5 and YOLOv8-YOLOv11.
+Currently supported are YOLOv5 and YOLOv8 to YOLOv11.

 ## Machine learning parameter window
 :::{figure-md} machine-learning-parameter-window